audkus/ai_utilities/README.md

 #### Installation:

-The `config_utilities` package is installed as a dependency for this project, but you can manually install it via pip:
+You do not need to manually install `config_utilities` as it is automatically installed as part of `ai_utilities`.
+However, if you want to install it separately, you can do so via pip:

 ```bash
 pip install git+https://github.com/audkus/config_utilities.git